pattonsgirl/CEG2350/Labs/Lab01/README.md

 13. Delete / remove both `fodder.txt` AND `Dir B`
    - Challenge: delete `Dir B` and `fodder.txt` in one command

-## CLI Commands for OSes

-- **Useful Linux / Mac commands:** `man, mkdir, cd, ls, pwd, mv, touch, vim, cp, mv, ls`
-- **Useful Windows PowerShell commands:**
-   - The PowerShell commands listed usually have aliases with the more "common" Linux style commands.
-Try them out and see what works!

 ## Submission

 Remember that we can only grade what we see in GitHub.
 Make sure to commit and synchronize (push) your changes to your files.